mohammedzamakhan/toddmotto.github.io/_posts/2016-06-13-rewriting-angular-styleguide-angular-2.md

 {:toc}
 </div>

-As many of you know, I created an AngularJS (1.x) styleguide [back in July 2014](https://github.com/toddmotto/angular-styleguide/commit/47a125d71c50a56515c7b4aadcd31247d74dc723), it's grown in popularity since inception, and has served many teams across the world to be a reference to code consistency.
-Angular has also changed, and many of the practices used back then aren't relevant today.
-As of now, the old styleguide is deprecated in favour of the new release.

-Read the [new Styleguide on GitHub](https://github.com/toddmotto/angular-styleguide) dedicated to ES2015, component architecture and one-way dataflow practices.
+> Read the [new Styleguide on GitHub](https://github.com/toddmotto/angularjs-styleguide) dedicated to ES2015, component architecture and one-way dataflow practices.

 ## What are the goals of the new styleguide?